-Software Version Description Application Server domain instance and intend to use a different version of SDS, those client jar files will need to be swapped out for the appropriate version of the SDS client jar files.
+Software Version Description based application on the same WebLogic Application Server domain instance and intend to use a different version of SDS, those client jar files will need to be swapped out for the appropriate version of the SDS client jar files.
 Otherwise, There may be a conflict if both applications reference the same JNDI tree.
-VA FileMan 22.0 Server software-Fully patched.
-VistALink 1.6 Client/Server software-Fully patched.
+VA FileMan 22.2 Server software-Fully patched.
+VistALink 1.6.1 Client/Server software-Fully patched.